degreepath/auditor/tests/snapshots/integrations/arts-of-computer-history.md

 ## Z
-For this requirement, you must take at least four courses with the “WRI” general education attribute.
+For this requirement, you must have at least four courses with the “WRI” general education attribute.